IWARP: Protocol

 The main component in the iWARP protocol is the Direct Data Placement Protocol (DDP), which permits the actual zero-copy transmission.
 DDP itself does not perform the transmission; the underlying protocol (TCP or SCTP) does.

 However, TCP does not respect message boundaries; it sends data as a sequence of bytes without regard to protocol data units (PDU).
 In this regard, DDP itself may be better suited for SCTP, and indeed the IETF proposed a standard RDMA over SCTP.
 To run DDP over TCP requires a tweak known as marker PDU aligned (MPA) framing to guarantee boundaries of messages.

 Furthermore, DDP is not intended to be accessed directly.
 Instead, a separate RDMA protocol (RDMAP) provides the services to read and write data.
 Therefore, the entire RDMA over TCP specification is really RDMAP over DDP over either MPA/TCP or SCTP.
 All of these protocols can be implemented in hardware.

-Unlike IB, iWARP only has reliable connected communication as this is the only service that TCP and SCTP provide.
+Unlike IB, iWARP only has reliable connected communication, as this is the only service that TCP and SCTP provide.
 The iWARP specification omits other features of IB, such as Send with Immediate Data operations.
 With RFC 7306, the IETF is working to reduce these omissions.

 Implementation

 Because a kernel implementation of the TCP stack can be seen as a bottleneck, the protocol is typically implemented in hardware RDMA network interface controllers (rNICs).
 As simple data losses are rare in tightly coupled network environments, the error-correction mechanisms of TCP may be performed by software while the more frequently performed communications are handled strictly by logic embedded on the rNIC.
 Similarly, connections are often established entirely by software and then handed off to the hardware.
-Furthermore, the handling of iWARP specific protocol details is often isolated from the TCP implementation, allowing rNICs to be used for both as RDMA offload and TCP offload (in support of traditional sockets based TCP/IP applications).
+Furthermore, the handling of iWARP specific protocol details is typically isolated from the TCP implementation, allowing rNICs to be used for both as RDMA offload and TCP offload (in support of traditional sockets based TCP/IP applications).
 The portion of the hardware implementation used for implementing the TCP protocol is known as the TCP Offload Engine (TOE).

-TOE itself does not prevent copying on the receive side, and must be combined with RDMA hardware for zero-copy results.
+TOE itself does not prevent copying on the reception side, and must be combined with RDMA hardware for zero-copy results.
 The RDMA / TCP specification is a set of different wire protocols intended to be implemented in hardware (though it seems feasible to emulate it in software for compatibility but without the performance benefits).